NYC Counseling – Notice of Privacy Practices

 Effective Date: September 8, 2019

-NYC Counseling values your privacy and is committed to protecting your personal and health information.
-This Notice describes how we may use and disclose your Protected Health Information (“PHI”) in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and applicable New York State privacy laws.
+NYC Counseling PLLC values your privacy and is committed to protecting your personal and health information.
+This Notice describes how we may use and disclose your Protected Health Information (“PHI”) in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), applicable New York State privacy laws, and other governing regulations.
 It also outlines your rights regarding your PHI and how you may exercise them.

 How We May Use and Disclose Your Information